sst/sst/www/docs/auth.md

 ### `create`

 You can also directly generate the token without doing a redirect.
-This is most useful in integration tests when creating dummy users to make requests to your API.
+This is most useful while writing tests to create dummy users to make requests to your API.

 ```js
 const jwt = Session.create({